dabb3/nest-api-challenge/README.md

 ## HOW TO SEE RABBITMQ EVENT SENDING EMAIL?

-Create an account on - [Send Grid](<https://app.sendgrid.com>) .
+1. Create an account on [Send Grid](<https://app.sendgrid.com>) .
-Configure your account and configure the *apikeys* username and password.
+2. Configure your account and configure the *apikeys* username and password.
-Configure a *.env* file using those params configured:
+3. Configure a *.env* file using those params configured:

-1. For MongoDB configuration use:
+    *For MongoDB configuration use:*
     MONGO_URI=mongodb://127.0.0.1:27017/yourDatabaseName?directConnection=true
-2. For Mailer configuration use:
+    *For Mailer configuration use:*
     MAILER_HOST=smtp.sendgrid.net
-3. default value for MAILER_USER:
+    *Default value for MAILER_USER:*
     MAILER_USER=apikey
-4. Your apikey password that Send Grid will provide you:
+    *Your apikey password that Send Grid will provide you:*
     MAILER_PASS=(put here apikey password)
-5. default value for MAILER_PORT:
+    *Default value for MAILER_PORT:*
     MAILER_PORT=465
-6. For Rabbit configuration use:
+    *For Rabbit configuration use:*
     RABBITMQ_URL=amqp://localhost:5672

-After configuring all those params with your information, run the application and send and *post* request on *POSTMAN*.
+4. After configuring all those params with your information, run the application and send and *post* request on *POSTMAN*.

-Verify if your sent data was created on local *MongoDB* database first.
+5. Verify if your sent data was created on local *MongoDB* database first.

-Once the data is created, go to Send Grid and log in.
+6. Once the data is created, go to Send Grid and log in.

-You will see *Suppressions* dropdown option on left down.
+7. You will see *Suppressions* dropdown option on left down.

-After clicking it, the drpdown will show you and *Invalid* option to click.
+8. After clicking it, the drpdown will show you and *Invalid* option to click.

-After clicking it, a new *Invalid Emails* screen will be opened.
+9. After clicking it, a new *Invalid Emails* screen will be opened.

-You can check your dummy email on that screen.
+10. You can check your dummy email on that screen.

 ## IMPORTANT TO REMEMBER